 Nango's Primary Focus

-- Open-source platform with full code transparency and customization options
+- Open-source platform with code transparency and customization options

 - Bi-directional data syncs that go beyond simple tool calling